 Cats find the smell of citrus fruits unpleasant.
 Essential oils or fresh peels from citrus plants are often used as natural deterrents.
 Citrus can cause digestion issues in cats, and they are programmed to avoid eating them; hence, the smell repels them.

 Rue has a strong, bitter smell that most cats dislike.
 It's a traditional cat-repellent plant.
-Native to the Balkan Peninsula, it is cultivated worldwide in gardens, valued for its bluish foliage and its ability to thrive in hot, dry soil conditions.
+Native to the Balkan Peninsula, it is cultivated worldwide in gardens.
+It is valued for its bluish foliage and its ability to thrive in hot, dry soil conditions.

 While humans find lavender calming, its strong floral scent is often off-putting to cats and tends to overstimulate them.
 The woody shrubs can also cope with cats pawing at them or hunting in your flower beds.